Memory Commands

 Reduce drive intensity after satisfaction.

-kernle -a <agent> drive satisfy TYPE [--amount AMOUNT]
+kernle -s <stack> drive satisfy TYPE [--amount AMOUNT]

-kernle -a claire drive satisfy curiosity --amount 0.2
+kernle -s my-project drive satisfy curiosity --amount 0.2

 | Option | Description |